Integralist/Blog-Posts/MVC in JavaScript with Backbone.md

 }
 ```

+##Wrap-up

+This is where we end.
+We've got our three Views set-up, we have our Model defined and contacts created from it and we created a Collection based on that Model type.

+The Views and Models/Collection are tied together as it should be and kept in sync.

 ##Conclusion

 When you start using Backbone.js the concepts can be a bit confusing, but you quickly learn your way around.

 Oddly, trying to *explain* how to use Backbone.js is harder than actually using it!
-So I would suggest just using it as the best way to learn it.
+So I would suggest just start using it.

 The main [Backbone.js website](http://www.backbonejs.org/) is the best documentation available and is the ideal place to start after here.